-- develop a professional identity as agents of formation and transformation who respond to God's call to minister to couples, families, and other systems by intentionally integrating biblically grounded, professionally coherent theological and theoretical understandings with ethical clinical practice; - 2. provide effective therapeutic responses (both preventive and interventive) in a broad range of settings, as previously described, for a wide variety of presenting issues; - demonstrate sensitivity and expertise in ministering to individuals, couples, families, and members of other systems who differ from themselves in areas such as culture, ethnicity, religious background, worldview, and value system; and - 4. demonstrate emotional and spiritual maturity and wholeness, which enable them to reflect on their own continuing formation process in ways that enhance their personal relationships as well as their professional effectiveness.
+- develop a professional identity as agents of formation and transformation who respond to God's call to minister to couples, families and other systems by intentionally integrating biblically grounded, professionally coherent theological and theoretical understandings with ethical clinical practice; - provide effective therapeutic responses (both preventive and interventive) in a broad range of settings for a wide variety of issues; - demonstrate sensitivity and expertise in ministering to individuals, couples, families and members of other systems who differ from themselves in areas such as culture, ethnicity, religious background, worldview and value system; - demonstrate emotional and spiritual maturity and wholeness, which enable them to reflect on their own continuing formation process in ways that enhance their personal relationships as well as their professional effectiveness.

 The M.A.M.F.T. program is not intended for persons who will eventually seek ordination.
 However, the presence of the program in the seminary means that persons in the Master of Divinity track will be able to choose a concentration in marriage and family studies.
-Academic preparation in marriage and family studies and therapy is particularly relevant for seminarians.
-One's current ministry is influenced by themes and experiences from one's family of origin and adult relationships, and ministers function within congregational systems characterized by dynamics similar to those in families.
+Academic preparation in marriage and family studies and therapy is particularly relevant for seminarians who will often function within congregational systems characterized by dynamics similar to those in families.